At Fault for a Sideswipe Accident

 Legally Reviewed and Edited by: Terry Cochran

-After experiencing a crash, you may wonder, “who’s at fault for a sideswipe accident?”
 Sideswipe accidents are common, with 11.8% of all crashes in the United States involving this type of collision.
-Property damage and severe injuries can happen in sideswipe accidents, resulting in high medical costs and damages for crash victims.
+Property damage and severe injuries can occur in sideswipe accidents, resulting in high medical costs and damages for crash victims.

-If you are involved in a sideswipe accident, you can seek compensation for your injuries under Michigan insurance laws.
-Working with an auto accident attorney from Cochran, Kroll, & Associations, P.C. can help you understand who is liable for your accident and file a claim for damages.
+If you are involved in a sideswipe accident, our skilled car accident lawyers at Cochran, Kroll, & Associations, P.C. can help you identify who is liable for your accident and file a claim for damages.

 Who is Responsible for a Sideswipe Crash?